larscom/ngx-translate-module-loader/README.md

 [![travis build](https://img.shields.io/travis/com/larscom/ngx-translate-module-loader/master.svg?label=build%20%28master%29)](https://travis-ci.com/larscom/ngx-translate-module-loader/builds)
 [![license](https://img.shields.io/npm/l/@larscom/ngx-translate-module-loader.svg)](https://github.com/larscom/ngx-translate-module-loader/blob/master/LICENSE)

 A loader for [@ngx-translate/core](https://github.com/ngx-translate/core) that loads multiple translations using http.

-Each translation file has it's own **namespace** so the key/value pairs do not conflict with each other.
-If desired, this can be disabled.
+Each translation file has it's own **namespace** out of the box so the key/value pairs do not conflict with each other.

+If desired, namespacing can be disabled or modified to your own needs.

 ## Demo

 You can play arround on StackBlitz: https://stackblitz.com/edit/ngx-translate-module-loader